"So, I traveled all around the world,

 If you see similar colorful chocolate anywhere, chances are it's done with an airbrush.

-But, not many chefs in the world utilize airbrushing because of its very delicate nature.
+But, only a few chefs in the world utilize airbrushing because of its very delicate nature.

 The beautiful, shiny colors you see are created with colored cocoa butter.